snowgoon88/JavaUtils/JavaUtils/readme.txt

 JavaUtils - Nice utilities for Java

+08/08/2013 - GraphicHelper => static version of createImageIcon.

 23/07/2013 - Log<T>
   * Wraper around BuffereWrite(File) to log a T.toString() in a file.